WELCOME

 9:30am Sunday Morning Integrated Liturgy in person and on Zoom

-Taizé Prayer, Friday, February 21, 7:30pm
+Taizé Prayer, Friday, March 21, 7:30pm

 Begin the work of peace in yourself, so that once you are at peace yourself, you can bring peace to others. - St. Ambrose of Milan